Shan Tao (Taoist): Life under Cao Wei

-In c.262, Shan Tao's friend Ji Kang was to be executed.
+As some point between 262 and 264, (Note: There are multiple differing accounts on Ji Kang's death date; scholarly consensus is that he died between 262 and 264.)
+Shan Tao's friend Ji Kang was to be executed under orders from Sima Zhao, who was then regent after Shi's death in March 255.
 Before the execution, Ji Kang said to his son Ji Shao, "With Juyuan around, you will not be an orphan."